oVirt/ovirt-ansible-shutdown-env/README.md

 It also handles an Hosted-Engine and hyper-converged GlusterFS environment as a special case automatically detecting it.
 The role is intended to be run only against the engine machine.

+If on an Hosted-Engine environment, global maintenance mode will be set: the user has to manually exit it in order to get the engine VM automatically powered up once needed.

 Requirements
 ------------